bup/bup/Documentation/bup-config.5.md

     splitting will have to be re-read and its related hashes recalculated.

+core.compression
+:   The default pack file compression level if `core.compression`
+    isn't set.
+If this isn't set either, the default is 1 (unlike git, which defaults to -1).
+A compression level given on the command-line overrides this.
+See also `git-config`(1).

+pack.compression
+:   The default pack file compression level.
+If not given, falls back
+    to `core.compression`.
+See also `git-config`(1).

 pack.packSizeLimit
 :   Limits the maximum pack size (see `git-config`(1)) when writing
     pack files (e.g. via `bup save`).
 A value set in the destination